na-na-hi/renget/archive/sfbf5.md

 \>You firmly press the tip of your cock, nearly as large as his thigh, against his resistant pucker
 \>The slightest press of your hips effortlessly begins to pry him open
 \>His whines from inside the machine cause your cock to throb
-\>He'll learn a very, very hard lesson about turning down a Mizutsune
+\>He'll learn a very, very hard lesson about turning down a Mizutsune%%

 =============================================